Introduction

 -

-Your implementation should not have any prior knowledge.
-Instead, it should derive its knowledge from the input sentences of the examples listed below, from natural language, through an algorithm, to natural language;
+Your implementation should not contain any knowledge after startup.
+Instead, the system should derive the knowledge from the input sentences of the mentioned examples, from readable sentences, via a generic algorithm, back to readable sentences;

 -